ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15. Script that displays the number of lines that contain the pattern "bin" in the file /etc/passwd
+16. Script that displays that containing the pattern "root" and 3 lines after them in the file /etc/passwd.